113ll3/Ibmclouddocscli/idt/commands.md

 Any additional arguments that you pass to the command beyond the flags are parsed as the command to be run when the shell is opened.
 If you provide a command, the shell inside the container exits upon running the command and returns you to your terminal.

 For example, you can run the Linux&trade; `ls` command inside of the tools container shell by invoking `ibmcloud dev shell tools ls`.
-You can also specify additional flags to be passed into the shell command execution by wrapping the arguments in quotation marks, such as `ibmcloud dev shell "ls -la"`.
+You can also specify flags to be passed into the shell command execution by wrapping the arguments in quotation marks, such as `ibmcloud dev shell "ls -la"`.

 ### shell command parameters
 {: #shell-parameters}